tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/1/LessonPlan.md

 ![RoboAdvisor Demo](Images/robo-advisor-demo.gif)

-Ends the homework demo, by commenting students that they will create two chatbots using Amazon Lex and AWS Lambda in this unit:
+Conclude the homework demo by telling students that they will create one of two chatbots using Amazon Lex and AWS Lambda in this unit:

 1. A cryptocurrencies converter.